cran/LikertMakeR/README.md

 _makePaired()_ generates a dataset from paired-sample t-test summary statistics.

-_makePaired()_ generates correlated values so the data replicate rating scales taken, for example, in a before and after experimental design.
+_makePaired()_ generates correlated values so the data replicate rating scales taken from a _paired-samples t-test_ - for example, in a before and after experimental design.
 The function is effectively a wrapper function for _lfast()_ and _lcor()_ with the addition of a t-statistic from which the between-column correlation is inferred.

 Paired t-tests apply to observations that are associated with each other.
 For example: the same people before and after a treatment; the same people rating two different objects; ratings by husband & wife; _etc._